OneRandom1509/git-stats/README.md

-# go-git
+# git-stats
-A local git contributions visualizer written with golang
+A local git contributions TUI visualizer written with golang